adamnietopfizer/django-vue3-template/README.md

 Changes to original:

-- Vue 3 in separate _frontend/_ directory
+- Vue 3 + TypeScript + TailwindCSS in separate [frontend](./frontend) directory
-- Updated dependencies
-- Do not require Pipenv
+- Does not require Pipenv

 Out of the box, Django will serve the application entry point (`index.html` + bundled assets) at `/` , data at `/api/`, and static files at `/static/`.
 Django admin panel is also available at `/admin/` and can be extended as needed.